Liam Smith (boxer): Smith vs. Álvarez

-On 24 June 2016, it was announced that Smith would make the third defence of his world title against Mexican Saul 'Canelo' Álvarez (47–1–1, 33 KOs) on 17 September in the main event on an HBO PPV card.
+On 24 June 2016, it was announced that Smith would make the third defence of his world title against Mexican Canelo Álvarez (47–1–1, 33 KOs) on 17 September in the main event on an HBO PPV card.
 Golden Boy Promotions announced on 18 July that the bout will take place at the AT&T Stadium in Arlington, Texas.
 The other venue looking to host the fight was the MGM Grand in Las Vegas.
 The fight was contested at the official light-middleweight limit of 154 lbs and not 155 lbs, a weight in which Álvarez had fought his last 5 fights.

 Smith lost his first fight as a professional when he was knocked down following a vicious left hook to the body in round 9.
 Smith, who lost his world title, was dropped once in round 7 and once in round 8. Álvarez was in control from the opening bell.
 The fight broke the boxing attendance record at the stadium, with an announcement of 51,240. Álvarez landed 157 punches from 422 thrown with a connect rate of 37%, compared to Smith 115 from 403 thrown, a connect rate of 29%.
 Golden Boy Promotions later announced the fight drew an estimated 300,000 ppv buys.